DIY Iron-On T-Shirts and Onesies: How to Make Custom Tees Like a Pro

 You will have access to upload your files, and have access to any files you want to purchase.
 Or use previously owned cartridges.
 (There are so many design files to pick from!)

-If you want access to use any of the files at any time they have plans.
-I tried it once but, wasn’t using it enough to warrant a subscription.
+If you want access to use any of the files at any time, they have plans.
+I tried it once, but it wasn't using it enough to warrant a subscription.
 I defaulted to purchasing only the file I needed .99 (or whatever price I paid under 1.50) right now.
-If I start making more things I might consider a subscription again.
-I just wanted you to know that it’s there if you are looking for fun designs and fonts to add to your t-shirts, iron-on, or vinyl designs.
+Since this post, I am getting the subscription again.
+See what works best for you.
+I just wanted you to know that it's there if you are looking for fun designs and fonts to add to your t-shirts, iron-on, or vinyl designs.

-Sweet Dreams baby onsie design with stars and moon iron on baby shower gift idea DearCreatives.com
+Sweet Dreams baby onesie design with stars and moon iron on baby shower gift idea DearCreatives.com

-Tools you will need for DIY tee shirts or baby onesies
+Full List of Helpful Tools and Supplies you will need for DIY tee shirts or baby onesies

-1. Cutting machine (I have a Cricut Air 2) (The newest model is the Cricut Maker) This page explains all the differences between each Cricut machine and what they an do!
+(I have a Cricut Air 2, Cricut Joy, and the Cricut Maker).
+This page explains all the differences between each Cricut machine and what they can do!

-2. Cricut Cutting mat (This is what you add your iron-on design prior to cutting out the design in your Cricut cutting machine.
+2. Cricut Cutting mat (This is what you add your iron-on design to before cutting out the design in your Cricut cutting machine.

-4. Iron on Protective Sheet (Helps protect your tee shirt and iron on when ironing onto the fabric) I highly recommend using this!
+4. Iron-on Protective Sheet (Helps protect your T-shirt and iron on when ironing onto the fabric).
+I highly recommend using this!
 Protect your iron-on projects from damaging heat and distribute heat evenly for secure adhesion.

 5. Cricut EasyPress (or) Iron (What is an EasyPress?
 It's a Heat Press for transferring iron on to tee shirts.
 It has settings for various fabrics.

-7. A weeding tool (This is what peels the unwanted iron-on from the sheet that you lay your design on the tee shirt.
-See image below) If you are serious about Cricut crafts just invest in a toolset vs. the one weeding tool it has the scraper and other tools you need for creating and making iron-on or other projects.
+7. A weeding tool (This is what peels the unwanted iron-on from the sheet that you lay your design on the T-shirt.
+See image below).
+If you are serious about Cricut crafts, just invest in a toolset vs. the one weeding tool; it has the scraper and other tools you need for creating and making iron-on or other projects.

-8. Tee shirts or baby onesie in the sizes and colors you need (I love 100% cotton tee shirts or 100% onesies and I pre-wash them to get the sizing out of the fabric and pre-shrink assuming they might shrink by just a little)
+NOTE: I pre-wash them to get the sizing out of the fabric and pre-shrink, assuming they might shrink by just a little.

-Cricut cutting machine, iron on material, baby onsie, scissors, and cutting mat to make iron on onsies DearCreatives.com
+Cricut cutting machine, iron on material, baby onesie, scissors, and cutting mat to make iron on onesies DearCreatives.com

 First pre wash your tee shirt or onesie.
 Make sure it's dry and pre press the fabric to ensure it has no wrinkles where you will put the iron on design.
 Gather your supplies and add them to a clean surface. (the process is the same for either!)